Areas of Focus

 A seashore scavenger hunt at Tendring, one of our Areas of Focus

-We are supporting our Areas of Focus across the UK by increasing access to our funding, and helping to deliver positive outcomes through their local heritage.
+Throughout 2019–2024 we delivered targeted support to selected places across the UK by increasing access to our funding and helping to deliver positive outcomes through their local heritage.

 What is an Area of Focus?

-In our Strategic Funding Framework 2019–2024, we set out ambitions to provide targeted support to 13 places – ‘Areas of Focus’ – that have historically received lower levels of investment from us, and displayed the highest evidence of need based on data from the Index of Multiple Deprivation.
+In our Strategic Funding Framework 2019–2024 we identified 13 places – ‘Areas of Focus’ – that had historically received lower levels of investment from us and displayed the highest evidence of need based on data from the Index of Multiple Deprivation.

 This was in response to National Lottery player consultation, which highlighted a desire to see money raised by The National Lottery targeted towards communities who would benefit the most from funding.